vinayganesh/SIlverlight_UI_Virtualization/README.md

 Silverlight UI Virtualization and ASP.net - Silverlight Communication
 ============

-This Repository consists of code for how to Implement Silverlight UI and Data virtualization with communication between ASP.NET - Silverligt
+This Repository consists of code for how to Implement Silverlight UI and Data virtualization with communication between ASP.NET - Silverlight

 Contents
 --------